ShellyChoudhury/Python_Visualization/README.md

-Data Visualization using Python and Matplotlib
+ Visualization using Python and Matplotlib
 1. Read Total profit of all months and show it using a line plot
 2. Total profit data provided for each month.
 Generated line plot must include the following properties: – X label name = Month Number